rppicomidi/midi_uart_lib/README.md

 is used.

 It is up to the application that uses this library to "know" whether or not to re-route or disable the stdio UART console (i.e `pico_enable_stdio_uart` in the `CMakeLists.txt` file) depending on which UART is used.
-By default, UART 0 is the stdio UART.
+In the Pico SDK, UART 0 is the default stdio UART.
 The Pico SDK lets you change it to UART 1 or disable it completely.
+You must disable it completely if you use both UARTs for MIDI or you will have problems.
+See the `CMakeLists.txt` file in the [midi2usbhost](https://github.com/rppicomidi/midi2usbhost) project for an example of conditionally disabling the stdio UART when UART 0 is used.

 Also note that the UART TX pin for MIDI OUT is NOT open drain.
 For the projects I have tried, it has not mattered.
 Some have reported needing to insert a diode between